asteroid5566/myweb/README.md

-Hi there, I am a college student who love coding.
+Hello, I am a college student who love coding.

 This is my first website, it is made by simple HTML, CSS and JavaScript.